jnienhui/startup/README.md

 Key Features:

-- Visitors can leave their own recommendations(All anoymous)
+- Visitors can leave their own recommendations

 - Visitors can rate the recommendation on a scale 1-5 and average will be taken

 - Visitors should only be able to submit 1 rating per a work (can edit rating later)

+- Login to track ratings and unique recommendations

 - Average ratings will be displayed in real time